 The brand I buy varies from year to year.
 After reading the ingredients list, I will look for things on the label along the lines of 'for-extra-sensitive-baby-skin-that-can't-tolerate-a-blessed-bit-of-sun-or-practically-anything-else-for-that-matter'.

 My nose is also unhappy with most perfumes, so a nose test is an absolute must.

 Uhm, Why?Why I don't use my own sun lotion as a sun protectant?
 To answer that, I'd like to refer you to Susan.
-Susan is a very clever lady who teaches cosmetic science.
-She has written many articles on SPF, sunscreens and why making your own sunscreen is gambling with your health.
+Susan teaches cosmetic science and has written many articles on SPF, sunscreens and why making your own sunscreen is gambling with your health.
 Instead of repeating what she writes, I've put a few links to her posts at the bottom of the page.

 The Perfect SunblockMy preferred sun protection is physical sun block.
 Above: my favorite kind. (yes, really).
 This is often combined with long legs and sleeves (as well as staying in the shade).

 I will also apply the store-bought sunscreen, but mostly, I find staying out of the sun works really well for me.
 It's the perfect sunblock.